ting-huei-chen/to-do-list_vanillajs/README.md

 ### Continued development

-- Use cookies to store the data
+- Use cookies to store the task
+- Change the color of lists
-- Add the ability to create new list
+- Ability to re-order the list

 ### Useful resources